What to expect

 Most Sundays, children and youth participate in part or all of the main worship service.
 Children’s worship bulletins, worship activity kits, and books can be found on the worship activity shelf in the back of the Sanctuary.
 The worship activity kits and children’s bulletins provide quiet but engaging activities for children to connect with the service.
 Noisy, lively, wiggly kids and babies are welcome in our worship, but we do know that sometimes parents need to get out of the room with their kids for a while, so the sound from the service is piped into Memorial Hall, a room right next door (ask an usher if you need help finding it).

 Every Sunday there will be a sign right through the entrance of our big red doors, directing you on what’s in store for your kids that Sunday during worship.
 Almost every Sunday, kids will be invited to come up front for our Story for All Ages, a mini-sermon given by our Director of Children, Youth, and Family Ministries, by the minister, or by a church member.
 After that, all kids will either be invited to the PrayGround at the front, right-hand side of the Sanctuary OR kids through third grade will be invited to head upstairs with our staff and volunteers for Chapel Time, a child-centered worship service.
 Parents, especially visitors and first-timers, are welcome at the PrayGround and Chapel Time, too!
 At the PrayGround we do a quiet individual or collaborative activity that connects with the scripture or theme of worship for the day.
 Children typically return to their seats during the hymn following the sermon.
 In Chapel Time we pray, sing, and learn the stories of the faith.
 After worship, kids break out into age-specific classes for a church school experience we call Learning Community.
-Nursery care, provided by our trained Nursery Workers, is offered at 9:45 am for infants and toddlers during worship and Learning Community.
 If you need assistance, please ask our greeters or ushers.
 All of our staff and volunteers are trained in procedures designed to keep kids safe and are carefully background-checked.

 What should I wear?